 The Village's sales tax base has seen significant growth over the past few years, exceeding pre-COVID-19 pandemic levels.
 The Village's Auto Mall continues to provide strong retail sales and remains an anchor for the Village's tax base.
-The Village also has solid mix of retail stores, including a large grocery store and well regarded national stores.
-The overall retail picture for the Village remains positive going forward.
+The Village also has solid mix of retail stores and restaurants that make up our local economy.
+The overall development picture for the Village remains positive going forward.
 Despite threats to brick-and-mortar retailers, the Village has one of the larger sales tax revenue bases in the region for similar size local governments.
-This has enabled the Village to provide a high level of quality police protection, public works, and general village services to the residents and the community, and enhance the quality of life.
+This has enabled the Village to provide a high level of quality police protection, public works, and general village services to the residents and the community and enhance the quality of life.